ringosuen/3522_A01070413/Assignments/Assignment 5/README.md

 # Pokedex Tool

 Welcome to my Pokedex!
-It grabs info from https://pokeapi.co/
+It provides info requested from https://pokeapi.co/.

 Please use the command line to query your request.

-The Pokedex will be able to search different Pokemon, Moves and Abilities.
+The Pokedex will be able to search and return data about different Pokemon, Moves and Abilities.

 When using textfile mode, please use the input files provided: pokemon_input.txt, moves_file.txt, ability_input.txt Alternatively, you can create your own input files.